-A task group which includes representatives from local authorities, health, police and the voluntary and faith sectors co-ordinates the approach in Suffolk to provide appropriate housing, education, health and support services provision.
+A task group which includes representatives from local authorities, health and the voluntary and community sectors co-ordinates the approach in Suffolk to provide appropriate housing, education, health and support services provision

-Members of the task group work with the Home Office to agree the families which come to Suffolk based on the services and facilities we are able to offer.
+Members of the task group work with the Home Office to agree which families come to Suffolk based on the services and facilities we are able to offer.
 Security and health checks are carried out on all those being considered for resettlement before they arrive in the UK.

-Refugees will have leave to remain for five years on humanitarian grounds, this includes the ability to work.
+Refugees will have refugee status for five years on humanitarian grounds which includes the ability to work.

 Find out more

-- what Suffolk is doing to support Syrian refugees
+- what Suffolk is doing to support resettled refugees

 - the latest on appeals for donations and volunteers